mariomac/pipes/README.md

 where I plan to add experimental features that aren't related to any concrete product nor follow any peer review nor company standard.

-This library allows wrapping functions within Nodes of a graph.
+This library allows wrapping functions within Nodes of a connected.
 In order to pass data across the nodes, each wrapped function must receive, as arguments, an input channel, an output channel, or both.